DrClevonPeris/Capstone-Project/shellfile_creation.md

-Steps I have done to simulation easier and quickest

 # Shell File Creation for ArduPilot SITL and Navigation Script

 ## Overview

-This section explains the creation of shell scripts used to simplify the execution process of the ArduPilot SITL simulation and the Python-based drone navigation program.
+In This section I explain the Steps I followed to simulation easier and quickest by creating shell scripts in WSL (Windows Subsystem for linux) used to simplify the execution process of the ArduPilot SITL simulation and the Python-based drone navigation program.
 Instead of manually typing long commands every time, shell files were created to automate the startup process.

 The shell scripts help to run the simulation in a more organised and repeatable way.
 This is useful for testing, demonstration, and project documentation.